Airat Ichmouratov: Klezmer influences

 Commissioned and recorded by Yuli Turovsky & I Musici de Montréal chamber orchestra, the world premiere of The Fantastic Dances took place at Pollack Hall on 20 December 2007.
 These three dances drew inspiration from Natasha Turovsky's eponymous surrealistic paintings.
 Then, in 2011, we can clearly observe klezmer inspired themes in his Concerto grosso N1 Op.28 for Clarinet, Violin, Viola, Cello, Piano and String Orchestra with Percussion.
-Composition is dedicated to Yuli Turovsky, with whom collaborated on multiple occasions.
+Composition is dedicated to Yuli Turovsky, with whom collaborated on several occasions.
 In 2004 Turovsky invited Ichmouratov's klezmer band Kleztory to record CD with I Musici de Montreal chamber orchestra (Chandos Records), which became a milestone in career of the band.

-In the latter section of the first movement, a melismatic clarinet Doina becomes a distinctive musical element that emerges.
-The introductory phrase of this doina plays a central role in the composition, acting as the fundamental musical motif from which Ichmouratov develops the entire concerto.
-The doina's origins can be traced back to Romanian folk music traditions, but now firmly rooted in the klezmer style of music.
+In the latter section of the first movement, a melismatic clarinet Doina appears as a distinctive element.
+Its opening phrase becomes the main musical idea, developed throughout the work.
+The doina's origins can be traced back to Romanian folk music traditions, but now also part of the klezmer tradition.